ISISComputingGroup/ibex_developers_manual/Training-Instrument-Scientists-in-IBEX.md

 Because training has to be synchronised with ISIS cycles, you need to think about planning training sessions well in advance - 3-6 months in advance.

+## Recording that a Person would like to attend the next Training Session

+We record people who would like to attend the next training session by listing then on a ticket entitled "TRAINING: Invites for next session"

 ## Training materials

 - [Mantid](https://www.mantidproject.org/Documentation)